Seamless Multimodal Transportation Scheduling: Structure of Optimal Solution to ILMTP-SD

 \subsection{Exponential Lower Bound on Number of Solutions}

-By Theorem~\ref{prop:optSolutionStructure} and Proposition~\ref{prop:optSolutionStructure1}, the search for optimal solution can be restricted to groups of passengers that are consecutive when ordered by deadlines.
+By Theorem~\ref{prop:optSolutionStructure}, the search for optimal solution\secondrev{s} can be restricted to groups of passengers that are consecutive when ordered by deadlines.
 Theorem~\ref{thm:complexity} shows that the problem remains NP-hard even over these solutions.
-We can relate the number of partitions of the passengers going to a same destination to the Fibonacci series, thereby establishing that their number is exponential.
+Theorem~\ref{thm:counting} relates that number of partitions of passengers going to the same destination to the Fibonacci series establishing a exponential lower bound on the number of feasible solutions even in this restricted set.

-\begin{theorem} Let $\phi(n)$ be the number of partitions of $n$ passengers into groupings, each containing passengers with consecutive deadlines and going to a common destination.
-If the time windows and requested arrivals times are such that every pair of consecutive passengers can travel with one another on a common CV, then the number of partitions of passengers into groups is bounded below by the $(n+1)$st Fibonacci number $\mathsf{F}(n)$, and is hence exponential in $n$ ($\phi(n) \sim O(1.6^n)$). \end{theorem}
+\begin{thm} Let $\phi(n)$ be the number of partitions of $n$ passengers into groupings, each containing passengers with consecutive deadlines and going to a common destination.
+If the time windows and requested arrivals times are such that every pair of consecutive passengers can travel with one another on a common CV, then the number of partitions of passengers into groups is bounded below by the $(n+1)$st Fibonacci number $\mathsf{F}(n)$, and is hence exponential in $n$ ($\phi(n) \sim O(1.6^n)$). \end{thm}